Kishore107/Resume_Parser/README.md

 - Google Gemini for AI analysis
 - PyQt6 for the GUI framework

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- spaCy for NLP capabilities
-- Google Gemini for AI analysis
-- PyQt6 for the GUI framework

 from typing import Dict, List, Set

 import spacy